Rectus capitis posterior major muscle

 The rectus capitis posterior major (or rectus capitis posticus major) is a muscle in the upper back part of the neck.
 It is one of the suboccipital muscles.
 Its inferior attachment is at the spinous process of the axis (Second cervical vertebra); its superior attachment is onto the outer surface of the occipital bone on and around the side part of the inferior nuchal line.
 The muscle is innervated by the suboccipital nerve (the posterior ramus of cervical spinal nerve C1).
 The muscle acts to extend the head and rotate the head to its side.

 Anatomy

 The rectus capitis posterior major muscle is one of the suboccipital muscles.
 It forms the superomedial boundary of the suboccipital triangle.

 The muscle extends obliquely superiolaterally from its inferior attachment to its superior attachment.
 It becomes broader superiorly.

 Attachments

-Its inferior attachment is (via a pointed tendon) at (the external aspect of) the (bifid) spinous process of the axis (cervical vertebra C2).
+The muscle originates inferiorly by a pointed tendon from (the external aspect of) the (bifid) spinous process of the axis (cervical vertebra C2).

-Its superior attachment is at (the lateral portion of) the inferior nuchal line and the surface of the occipital bone just inferior to this line.
+It is inserted superiorly into (the lateral portion of) the inferior nuchal line and the surface of the occipital bone just inferior to this line.